RishabhRD/rs-stl/README.md

 ## Views to implement

-NOTE: This is not an exhaustive list.
+This is not an exhaustive list.
 If any view is not listed here, consider raising a feature request for the same, or contribute the same :)

 ### View Factories